Customers Urged To Conserve Energy During Labor Day Weekend Heat Wave

 A Flex Alert is an urgent call by the California Independent System Operator (CAISO) to conserve electricity and shift demand to off-peak hours.
 Conservation can generate 1,000 megawatts or more in electricity savings statewide—equal to the output of two large power plants.

-As of Thursday morning, CAISO has given no indication of a need for rotating outages like those experienced by Californians last month.
+With enough conservation CAISO can prevent or reduce the need for rotating outages like those experienced by Californians last month.

-PG&E meteorologists are forecasting a strong high-pressure system over the western United States resulting in hot and dry conditions away from the coast.
-Daytime highs could top out 15 to 20 degrees above normal.

-PG&E routinely practices its preparedness and response to weather events and other emergencies through company exercises and drills with local first responders.
-PG&E also encourages our customers to have a plan for the heat.
+PG&E also encourages our customers to have a plan for the heat and conserve as much as possible.

 PG&E Tips to Stay Safe and Cool